Jane Powell: Early years

 When Powell was 12 years old, a talent promoter helped her get selected as the Oregon Victory Girl.
-She began singing on Portland radio station KOIN and traveled Oregon for 2 years, singing and selling victory bonds.
+She began singing on Portland radio station KOIN and traveled Oregon for two years, singing and selling victory bonds.
 While vacationing in California in 1943, Powell won a Hollywood talent show and signed a contract with MGM Theaters in Hollywood the next day at the age of 14.

-She wanted to go back to high school and to university, but her mother forbade this as she was the only one making good money.
+She wanted to go back to high school and to university, but her mother forbade this as she was the only one in the family making good money.

-1943–1950: Contract with Metro-Goldwyn-Mayer
+Career

+1943–1950

 After signing with MGM, Powell was lent to United Artists for her first film, Song of the Open Road (1944), where she played the character of Jane Powell and took that as her professional name.
 In 1945, Powell sang "Because" at the wedding of Esther Williams and Ben Gage.

 Powell's second feature film was Delightfully Dangerous (1945), then she appeared in Holiday in Mexico (1946), where she met Roddy McDowall, who became a life-long friend.

 More films followed, including Three Daring Daughters (1948), A Date with Judy (1948), Luxury Liner (1948), Nancy Goes to Rio (1950), and Two Weeks with Love (1950).

-Powell lamented that she only ever got to play the parts of teenage girls.
-She had got to the age of 25, with children of her own, and still found herself typecast in these roles.
-Though she accepted that this was the way that she needed to support her family.
+Powell lamented that, at the age of 25 and with children of her own, she found herself typecast in teenage roles, but she accepted the roles because she needed to support her family.

 In 1949, Powell sang at Harry S. Truman’s inaugural ball, and she sang for five U.S. presidents and the queen of England.